Lumonike/Levis-Judex/README.md

 PORT=3000
 JWT_SECRET=[run node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"]
 MONGO_URI=mongodb://localhost:27017/authdb
 EMAIL_USER=(make your own email.
-This email is to send to other's email to verify) EMAIL_PASS=[enable 2FA on google, next make new app password in security settings, use that here.
+This email is to send to other's email to verify. we use noreplycodejoint@gmail.com) EMAIL_PASS=[enable 2FA on google, next make new app password in security settings, use that here.
 It should look like "aaaa bbbb cccc dddd"]
 BASE_URL=url for your webpage, i.e localhost:3000
 ```